-- Computer Educator License Addition: The Computer Educator License (CEL) program will equip teachers to use technology integration methods, manage a computer lab, and provide enrichment experiences for students in settings at the same level as their original license.
-The license addition also permits secondary teachers to teach specific technology courses in middle, junior, and high school settings.
-The program is available to teacher candidates who are completing an initial license in a recognized Teacher Education Program. - English as a New Language License Addition: A license addition in English as a New Language (ENL) will prepare teachers to work with students of different linguistic and cultural backgrounds in the classroom.
-Candidates must demonstrate oral proficiency in English as well as competence in a world language equivalent to two semesters of university world language or two years of high school world language. - Health Education License Addition: Contact the School of Public Health for details. - Journalism License Addition: This license addition is available to students completing a Secondary or All-grades settings primary license.
-The journalism

-- addition prepares students to supervise student media publications. - Mathematics Middle Grades License Addition: This program is available to students who are interested in teaching mathematics in departmentalized middle schools. - Reading License Addition: Students interested in specializing in reading instruction may add this to their primary license program.
+- English as a New Language License Addition: A license addition in English as a New Language (ENL) will prepare teachers to work with students of different linguistic and cultural backgrounds in the classroom.
+Candidates must demonstrate oral proficiency in English as well as competence in a world language equivalent to two semesters of university world language or two years of high school world language. - Journalism License Addition: This license addition is available to students completing a Secondary or All-grades settings primary license.
+The journalism addition prepares students to supervise student media publications. - Mathematics Middle Grades License Addition: This program is available to students who are interested in teaching mathematics in departmentalized middle schools. - Reading License Addition: Students interested in specializing in reading instruction may add this to their primary license program.
 The program features linguistics, professional roles, methods, and a practicum. - Theatre License Addition: Secondary license students can add the theatre license addition to their program in order to teach theatre arts.